tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

 ### Background

-On 14 June 2018, Hinman delivered a speech<sup>[f2][footnote_2~]</sup> addressing whether "a digital asset that was originally offered in a securities offering [can] ever later be sold in a manner that does not constitute an offering of a security", and noted two cases where he believed this was indeed possible:
+On 14&nbsp;June&nbsp;2018, Hinman delivered a speech<sup>[f2][footnote_2~]</sup> addressing whether "a digital asset that was originally offered in a securities offering [can] ever later be sold in a manner that does not constitute an offering of a security", and noted two cases where he believed this was indeed possible:

 - "where there is no longer any central enterprise being invested in", e.g. purchases of the digital assets related to a decentralized enterprise or network; and

-- "where the digital asset is sold only to be used to purchase a good or service available through the network on which it was created", e.g. purchases of digital assets for a consumptive purpose. a set of six questions directly related to the application of the "efforts of others" prong of the *Howey* test to offerings and sales of digital assets.
+- "where the digital asset is sold only to be used to purchase a good or service available through the network on which it was created", e.g. purchases of digital assets for a consumptive purpose.

 He posed a set of six questions directly related to the application of the "efforts of others" prong of the Howey test to offerings and sales of digital assets:

-> 1. Is there a person or group that has sponsored or promoted the creation and sale of the digital asset, the efforts of whom play a significant role in the development and maintenance of the asset and its potential increase in value?
+> 1. Is there a person or group that has sponsored or promoted the creation and sale of the digital asset, the efforts
+>   of whom play a significant role in the development and maintenance of the asset and its potential increase in value?
+>
+>
+>
-> 2. Has this person or group retained a stake or other interest in the digital asset such that it would be motivated to expend efforts to cause an increase in value in the digital asset?
-Would purchasers reasonably believe such efforts will be undertaken and may result in a return on their investment in the digital asset?
+> 2. Has this person or group retained a stake or other interest in the digital asset such that it would be motivated to
+>   expend efforts to cause an increase in value in the digital asset?
+Would purchasers reasonably believe such efforts will
+>   be undertaken and may result in a return on their investment in the digital asset?
+>
+>
+>
-> 3. Has the promoter raised an amount of funds in excess of what may be needed to establish a functional network, and, if so, has it indicated how those funds may be used to support the value of the tokens or to increase the value of the enterprise?
-Does the promoter continue to expend funds from proceeds or operations to enhance the functionality and/or value of the system within which the tokens operate?
+> 3. Has the promoter raised an amount of funds in excess of what may be needed to establish a functional network, and,
+>   if so, has it indicated how those funds may be used to support the value of the tokens or to increase the value of the
+>   enterprise?
+Does the promoter continue to expend funds from proceeds or operations to enhance the functionality and/or
+>   value of the system within which the tokens operate?
+>
+>
+>
 > 4. Are purchasers 'investing', that is seeking a return?
-In that regard, is the instrument marketed and sold to the general public instead of to potential users of the network for a price that reasonably correlates with the market value of the good or service in the network?
+In that regard, is the instrument marketed and sold to the
+>   general public instead of to potential users of the network for a price that reasonably correlates with the market value
+>   of the good or service in the network?
+>
+>
+>
 > 5. Does application of the Securities Act protections make sense?
-Is there a person or entity others are relying on that plays a key role in the profit-making of the enterprise such that disclosure of their activities and plans would be important to investors?
-Do informational asymmetries exist between the promoters and potential purchasers/investors in the digital asset?
+Is there a person or entity others are relying on
+>   that plays a key role in the profit-making of the enterprise such that disclosure of their activities and plans would be
+>   important to investors?
+Do informational asymmetries exist between the promoters and potential purchasers/investors in
+>   the digital asset?
+>
+>
+>
 > 6. Do persons or entities other than the promoter exercise governance rights or meaningful influence?

 (He also posed a separate set of seven questions exploring "contractual or technical ways to structure digital assets so